afrench32/GT_Work/README.md

 ## Summer 2018

 **Software Development Process**: Graduate-level, project-based in the process of designing, developing, testing, and maintaining software.
+Semester project required designing, documenting, building, and testing an Android app for creating and solving cryptograms.
+Served as project manager, lead designer, and lead programmer on the four-person team.

 *Grade received: A*